selenabuttery/Bayes-Flight-Analytics/README.md

 US Flight Delays: Arrival & Departure for Analysis and ML Modeling

-🛩️ Welcome aboard the Flight Delay Exploration Journey! 🌍✈️.
+🛩️ Welcome aboard the Flight Delay Exploration Journey! 🌍✈️. <br />
 Get ready to unravel the secrets of the skies with our captivating Flight Delay Dataset 📊🔍.
 📅 Traverse through time from 2018 to 2023-04, unlocking insights that were previously hidden above the clouds!
 🌤️ Whether it's scheduled arrivals or actual departures, we're here to decode the enigma of delays, not cancellations or diversions.